prosciutto wrapped asparagus bundles on a plate garnished with fresh grated parmesan cheese

 • Don’t make the bundles too big.
 Depending on the size and thickness of the asparagus you’re using, 3-4 asparagus spears per bundle is the perfect ratio of fresh asparagus and crispy prosciutto.

 • Use a wire rack on top of a parchment lined baking sheet if you have one.
 This allows the air to circulate in the oven, promoting even cooking and eliminating the need to flip the bundles halfway through cooking.
-EXTRA EXTRA TIP: Leave a bit of room between each bundle on the wire rack/baking sheet.
+EXTRA TIP: Leave a bit of room between each bundle on the wire rack/baking sheet.
 This will promote even cooking and allow the prosciutto to crisp up to perfection.

 bundles of asparagus wrapped in prosciutto on a wire rack over a parchment lined baking sheet